LNTUORG/LNTUOnline-API-Nodejs/API.md

 ### Principle

-This proxy just like a spider, when you request in this system, our proxy server would simulate your login, analyze the important information, and finally return json to you.
+This proxy just like a spider, when you request in this system, our proxy server would simulate your login, parse the important information, and finally return json to you.

 **WARMING: We don't collect your information, once you changed your password the proxy won't work anymore**

-### Useage
+### Usage

 - Our API obey RESTful Standard strictly
 - We use SSL to make it more security